skypjack/entt/README.md

     }
     ```

   Note that there exists a packed array of entities to which the component is assigned for each component.
-Iterators of a multi components view pick the shortest array up and use it to visit the smallest set of potential entities.<br/>
+Iterators of a multi component view pick the shortest array up and use it to visit the smallest set of potential entities.<br/>
   The choice is performed when the view is constructed.
 It's good enough as long as views are discarded once they have been used.
 For all the other cases, the `reset` member function can be used whenever the data within the registry are known to be changed and forcing the choice again could speed up the execution.

   **Note**: one could argue that an iterator should return the set of references to components for each entity instead of the entity itself.
 Well, who wants to spend CPU cycles to get a reference to an useless tag component?
 This drove the design choice indeed.